 WHAT IS DIGITAL EXPERIENTIAL MARKETING (DXM)?

 DXM takes experiential marketing one step further, or at least the approach is more cross-platform and integrated – in that digital marketing is used to both promote and amplify the event.
-Or more simply put digital experience marketing provides users with a unique live experience that is combined with online elements to help promote the brand; create positive emotions associated with that brand and differentiate it from competitors.
+Simply put, digital experience marketing provides users with a unique live experience combined with online elements to help promote the brand; create positive emotions associated with it, and differentiate it from competitors.

 XM and SCHOOLS?

-I can already hear some people groaning away by now, berating the screen in front of them "experiential marketing doesn’t apply to a school you imbecile – how could it?"
-Well actually, it’s as if experiential marketing as a concept was designed just for schools.
+I can already hear some people groaning away by now, berating the screen in front of them.
+"Experiential marketing doesn't apply to a school, you imbecile – how could it?"
+But if you think about it, it's really as if experiential marketing as a concept was designed exclusively for schools.